The ultimate guide to cycling the Isle of Wight

 Cowes to Newport

 A pleasant four-and-a-half-mile ride along the Cowes to Newport cycle track is another great choice for cycling on the Isle of Wight.
 You can follow the western bank of the River Medina, offering a peaceful experience riding next to the calm waters.
-This route is ideal for those looking for a short, scenic ride.
-The Lakes Rookley Holiday Park, is a 10-minute drive away.

 Find out more